- PhD, University College London

 - BS, 1974, Biochemistry, Aberdeen University, Scotland

-Leona Samson studies alkylating agents, which are toxic chemicals used in chemotherapy that can damage DNA.
-To do so, she probes the large number of responsive genes that protect cells against alkylation toxicity.
-She also dissects the molecular mechanisms by which alkylating agents signal these very important downstream events.
+Before closing her lab, Leona Samson studied alkylating agents, which are toxic chemicals used in chemotherapy that can damage DNA.
+To do so, she probed the large number of responsive genes that protect cells against alkylation toxicity.
+She also dissected the molecular mechanisms by which alkylating agents signal these very important downstream events.

 Leona Samson is no longer accepting students.

 - American Academy of Arts and Sciences, Fellow, 2021

 - Radcliffe Fellow, 2013-2014

 - American Association for the Advancement of Science, Fellow, 2007